TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

 .. class:: AbstractEventLoop

-   Abstract base class for asyncio-compliant event loops.
+   Abstract base kundi for asyncio-compliant event loops.

    The :ref:`Event Loop Methods <asyncio-event-loop>` section lists all methods that an alternative implementation of ``AbstractEventLoop``